Iceland in July: Things to See & Do

 Reykjavík is home to the Fringe Festival in July, and nearby in the Westman Islands, you could attend the annual outdoor festival Þjóðhátíð.

-10. Kayak, snorkel, or participate in other thrilling excursions
+10. Kayak, snorkel, or take part in other thrilling excursions

 Yes, we realize that maybe this one is encompassing quite a lot!
 That said, the activities you’ll add to your itinerary will depend on your interests.
 Iceland has a well-rounded set of outdoor excursions that you could book during your July vacation.